Cacti/documentation/Standards-Security.md

 ```

 Using the print statement above, for values that come from the database
-can lead to Stored XSS vunerabilities in your code.
+can lead to Stored XSS vulnerabilities in your code.
 So, it's better
 to use the following:

 ```php